Updated on April 26, 2023

 Publicly Traded Assets

-Also, take stock of your publicly traded assets, such as securities, stocks, and bonds, and do not forget to address the matter of securities that are not in a brokerage, retirement account, or mutual fund.
+Also, take stock of your publicly traded assets, such as securities, stocks, and bonds.
+Do not forget to address the matter of securities not in a brokerage, retirement account, or mutual fund.
 Having a record of all the following for each will help:

 The name of the exchange where listed